JMuckian94/Allstar-Gyms-MS1/README.md

 - To attract new members
 - To persuade customers to consider us over our competitors
 - To stand out as a brand in peoples minds
-- As a user, I want to have access to the gyms assoicated social media so I can be part of their community.

 ### User Requirements and Expectations